Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Resolution of the specific energy loss measurement

 The MarlinTPC framework, introduced in \cref{sec:reco}, has been used for the simulation and the reconstruction.
 The detailed simulation operates at the level of individual electrons from primary ionization and entails all steps of the electron propagation in the detecor, i.e.\ ionization, drift, amplification in a triple GEM stack, projection onto the readout plane and finally the digitization in the readout electronics.
+For an accurate ionization simulation including so-called delta electrons, an ionization table generated by HEED~\cite{HEED} was used as input.
 For the reconstruction of the ionization clusters, the source\-/extractor software package~\cite{SourceExtractor} has been integrated into the MarlinTPC reconstruction.
 The simulation is performed for square pads, varying the pad pitch between \SI{55}{\um} and \SI{6}{\mm}. \Cref{fig:clusterfind} shows an example of the resulting charge deposition on pads with a pitch of \SI{220}{\um}.
 Also shown are the incident particle track, the corresponding signal electrons and the reconstructed cluster centers.
 In the simulation the gain of the GEM stack was adjusted by varying the GEM voltages between \SI{230}{\V} and \SI{280}{\V} per GEM, resulting in overall gains between \num{\sim500} and \num{62000}.
 GEM voltages above \SI{280}{\V} were not used since this is considered the limit of stable operation without frequent discharges.
 For each pad size and method, the gain resulting in the best separation power was used.

 \Cref{fig:dedxcomppadsize} shows the results of the simulations for both \dEdx measurement methods in terms of \subref{fig:dedxcomppadsize_sp}~the achievable separation power between pion and kaon tracks of \SI{300}{\mm} length and \subref{fig:dedxcomppadsize_res}~the resolution for electrons with a momentum of \SI{5}{\GeVperc} and a track length of \SI{1300}{\mm}, equivalent to the ILD TPC\@.
 Both are shown as a function of the size of the readout pads, once for a drift distance of \SI{200}{\mm} and once for a longer drift distance of \SI{1000}{\mm}, always at a magnetic field of \SI{1}{\tesla}.
 These parameters are comparable to the situation at the prototype TPC with a maximum drift length of \SI{570}{\mm} and a magnetic field of \SI{1}{\tesla}.
 The overall diffusion is also similar to the conditions at a potential ILD TPC, which would have a larger drift length of over \SI{2000}{\mm} but operates at a higher magnetic field of \SI{3.5}{\tesla}.